Why do freelance agencies lose money on almost every project?

 Verbal agreements and email threads

-Client calls you with an idea, you say "sounds good," and the commitment lives in scattered email threads and Slack messages.
-Six weeks later, the client references a feature they mentioned in passing that you assumed was out-of-scope.
-Nobody has a written reference point.
-The fight happens on your time, your dime.
+Client calls with an idea, you say "sounds good" while scribbling half-notes, and the commitment lives in scattered email threads and Slack messages.
+Six weeks later, they reference a feature they "clearly mentioned" in that first call.
+You have no memory of it.
+They have no written proof.
+No reference point anywhere.
+Guess who pays for that argument?
+(Hint: it's never the client.)

 Generic statement of work templates